BIT-Lalpur-App/BIT-App-Data/privacy_polocy/privacy-policy.md

 **Contact Us**

-Contact me at ayaan35200@gmail.com if you have any inquiries or recommendations regarding my privacy policy.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at ayaan35200@gmail.com.